 20/03/2020

-Following a Decision on 14 March 2020 of a Senior Member of the New South Wales Civil and Administrative Tribunal (NCAT) in the case of Paraiso and CBS Build Pty Limited, we received instructions to act on behalf of the Owner, Ms Paraiso to consider the decision of the Senior Member at first instance.
+Following a Decision of a Senior Member of the New South Wales Civil and Administrative Tribunal (NCAT) in the case of Paraiso and CBS Build Pty Limited, we received instructions to act on behalf of the Owner, Ms Paraiso to consider the decision of the Senior Member at first instance.

 The Senior Member at first instance found in favour of CBS Build Pty Limited (the Builder) and against the Owner (Paraiso).
 Following receipt of instructions we reviewed the file and provided advice to the Owner.
 Ms Paraiso appealed the Decision of the Senior Member to the NCAT Appeal Panel.
 The Appeal Panel did not allow the Appeal.
 See the decision (Paraiso v CBS Build Pty Limited [2019] NSWCATAP 211).
 Thereafter we sought leave to appeal to the Supreme Court of New South Wales.